Travel

 Cultural Etiquette and Unwritten Rules in Spain

 Understanding cultural etiquette can enhance your travel experience in Spain.
 Punctuality is more relaxed, especially in social settings.
-Tipping isn't mandatory but appreciated. round up the bill or leave small change.
+Tipping isn't mandatory but appreciated.
+Round up the bill or leave small change.
 Dress modestly when visiting religious sites.
 In Barcelona, speaking Catalan is appreciated.
 In the Basque Country, respect local customs and language.Spaniards often greet each other with a kiss on each cheek, a sign of warmth and friendliness.

 Hidden Gems and Off-the-beaten-path Spots in Spain